An enchanting performance of a fragile glass machine as performer and the artist as assistant.

 Experience the interaction between the artist and her work as a performance!
 With the machine as a performer and the artist as an assistant.

+Symbiote originated from earlier works of art by Reawaken and Cognizant that put abstract prints on paper that are mainly visualizations of the search for the beauty of technology.
+During exhibitions, Jeanine’s presence to repair the installation became a special performance.
+By moving around some of the elements the gears breaks, and these vulnerabilities the machine cannot solve itself.
+In itself it is helpless.
 In Symbiote, Jeanine Verloop pushes the boundaries of this concept by working with an extremely vulnerable material: glass.
 She makes clever use of the qualities of glass, such as the hollow shapes in which you can lock up liquids.
 At the same time, she embraces the shortcomings; glass breaks due to friction and movement.

-With Symbiote, Jeanine wants to make a print of liquid that is released from glass.
 For this project, she has been studying different processes of glassblowing since May 2020.
 She especially dived into the process of scientific glassblowing, also used to make glassware for research purposes.

 In the development of Symbiote she divides her practical research into hardware and software.
 For the physical parts, Jeanine finds her inspiration in mechanical and biological principles of movement.
 For the software components, she immerses herself in various sensors and motors with which she can conduct her experiments.